-2. To recommend that each Member State join, or transfer to, the List whose definition best matches its individual characteristics, in accordance with the procedures set out in paragraph 3(a) of schedule II of the Agreement Establishing IFAD; it being understood that it is for each Member State to decide whether it wishes to avail itself of this option.
+2. To recommend that each Member State join, or transfer to, the List whose definition best matches its individual characteristics, in accordance with the procedures set out in paragraph 3(a) of schedule II of the Agreement Establishing IFAD.

 3. To maintain the three-year replenishment cycle, and continue discussions on the issue with other IFIs in the future, to ensure alignment and maximise partnership opportunities.